MerginMaps/docs/src/dev/media-sync/index.md

 # Media Sync
 [[toc]]

-**Media Sync** enables to synchronise media files from <MainPlatformNameLink /> project to other storage back-ends, such as Amazon S3 or <NoSpellcheck id="MinIO" />.
+**Media Sync** enables to synchronise media files from <MainPlatformNameLink /> project to other storage back-ends, such as Google Drive, Amazon S3 or <NoSpellcheck id="MinIO" />.

 Media Sync has two sync modes: in copy mode, media files are only copied the external drive, while in the move mode, the files are copied and subsequently removed from <MainPlatformName /> project.